adriankastrati/beat-root/README.md

 </ul>

 ### Run the project locally
-if you want to run app locally you need to have out firebase.config files.
+if you want to run app locally you need to have our firebase.config files.
 If you absolutely need them you can contact munkeby.j@gmail.com.

 to run, use:
 `npm start`